ayushPahuja/Interface/README.md

 ## Tools needed
 NPM \
 ethers.js\
-Remix Ide for smart contracts\
+Remix Ide for smart contracts(No installation needed as its an online tool)\
 Metamask